Whole School approach to Reading - High Reliability Literacy Teaching Procedures (HRLTPs)

 All classes focus on Getting Knowledge Ready and Clarifying Vocabulary for reading.
 Reading Aloud is important to give a visual and auditory input to the brain.
 Students learn to Paraphrase text and to Say and Write Questions that the text answers.
 This shifts the responsibility for reading to the students.
 Summarising the text and Reviewing what they have read are the final stages of these regular routines for dealing with written text.
 The High Reliability Literacy Teaching Procedures (HRLTPs) are seven procedures that support students to improve their literacy abilities.
 Staff at Glenroy College have spent considerable time learning the strategies and are expected to plan for and use them in their lessons.
 In particular, in any subject, when students are asked to read a piece of text, teachers need to embed the seven strategies within the lesson plan.
 The seven strategies are: Getting Knowledge Ready, Vocabulary, Reading Aloud, Say questions text answers, Paraphrasing, Summarising and Review.
 Glenroy College has a set of agreed tasks that teachers can use to support implementation of the HRLTPs into their classroom practice.

-Our use of On Demand online testing has enabled us to create detailed information about the progress of each student in Reading.
+Our use of On Demand and Progressive Achievement Tests (PAT) online testing has enabled us to create detailed information about the progress of each student in Reading.
 Each student is tracked from Year 7 to 10.
 By closely monitoring the results, students feel more supported in their efforts to improve their levels.
 On Demand reading data is used to inform planning of class lessons.

 Analysis of this data over the past 3 years shows significant improvement in reading levels.